Solid-PREP

 Implementation Guidance

-The Solid Protocol [SOLID] requires an LDP container’s state is modified when certain HTTP events occur on a contained resource.
+The Solid Protocol [SOLID-PROTOCOL] requires an LDP container’s state is modified when certain HTTP events occur on a contained resource.
 Thus, an HTTP event on a resource can trigger a Solid server to transmit a PREP notification on that resource or its container or both.

 It follows that a Solid server ought to send PREP notification(s) on an resource and/or its container, when a request with one of the following HTTP methods generates a response with any of the following HTTP status codes: